NBA Hall of Fame

 In honor of his enduring excellence, Lanier was inducted into the Basketball Hall of Fame in 1992.

-Lanier's Awards and Records
+Lanier's Awards and Honors

 • Walter Kennedy Citizenship Award (1978)